DevLoversTeam/golang-interview-questions/README.en.md

 2. **Transparent synchronization:** The Go runtime performs lock/wakeup without manual control of conditional variables.

-3. **Reads well in the code:** the intention to "restrict competition" is immediately apparent.
+3. **Reads well in the code:** the intention to "limit concurrency" is immediately apparent.

 #### Practical precautions: